learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Beautiful Soup.md

 pip install beautifulsoup4
 pip install lxml
 ```

+#### Using the Built-in `html.parser`:
+While `lxml` is known for its speed and efficiency, in some environments, installing external libraries might not be
+feasible.
+In such cases, you can use Python's built-in `html.parser`.
+It's slightly slower than lxml but does not require
+any additional installation if you already have Python set up.
+For `XML` or `XHTML`, `lxml` is highly recommended.

 ## Set up

 To get started with BeautifulSoup, import it along with a request library like requests: